Pet Shop Boys: Super, Further Listening, and Agenda (2016–2019)

-Pet Shop Boys announced their 'Further Listening' reissues project, called 'Catalogue: 1985–2012' in June 2017.
-The first batch was released that July with a remaster of 'Nightlife', 'Release' and 'Fundamental'.
-On 31 August 2017, Pet Shop Boys announced that the reissues for 'Yes' and 'Elysium' would be released on 20 October 2017.
-Previously released 'Further Listening' albums will also be remastered for 2018, with 'Please', 'Actually' and 'Introspective' reissues being released on 2 March 2018.
-The fourth and final batch of reissues – 'Behaviour', 'Very' and 'Bilingual' – was released on 31 August 2018.
+Pet Shop Boys announced their Further Listening reissues project, called Catalogue: 1985–2012 in June 2017.
+The first batch was released that July with a remaster of Nightlife, Release and Fundamental.
+Reissues of Yes and Elysium were released on 20 October 2017, and the previously released Further Listening albums Please, Actually, and Introspective were remastered and re-released on 2 March 2018.
+The fourth and final batch of reissues—Behaviour, Very and Bilingual—was released on 31 August 2018.

-Pet Shop Boys announced a live album/DVD/Blu-ray release, Inner Sanctum, in April 2019.
+The live album/DVD/Blu-ray Inner Sanctum was released in April 2019.
 It followed February's EP Agenda. which contains four new songs with a political and pop culture angle.
 Neil Tennant said the release "contains three satirical songs and one rather sad song.
 I think it's because of the times we're living through".